tbreunung/QPstab/README.md

 # QPstab

 Verifies whether the origin of a quasi-periodic linearization is asymptotically stable.
 To this end QPstab tries to compute a contractive trap.
 If successful the origin is asymptotically stable as shown in [1].
-For more details can be found in [1] and the comments accompanying the source code of 'QPstab.m'.
+More details can be found in [1] and the comments accompanying the source code of 'QPstab.m'.

 # Citation
 Please cite [1] if you use QPstab in your own work.